 If you're significantly changing the use of your barn or altering the building, you may need to seek planning permission.
 You will also need to employ a variety of tradespeople.
 As such, it's always worth ensuring your electrician is part of a recognised professional body like NICEIC and your bathroom fitter is BiKBBi accredited.
 This will give you peace of mind, knowing any work will be completed to a high standard.

 And what about cost?
 Well, estimates will typically vary, but there is the initial cost of converting your barn to another use and this could be around £1,500 per square metre, initially.
 From there, it is just a matter of seeing how much it’ll cost to fit your bathroom.
 If you live in a remote location, it may typically be a little more than where you’re close to a large town or city, with bathroom fitters and plumbers all vying for jobs with very reasonable estimates.

 If you’re considering changing the use of any room in your home, or if you simply need guidance on renovating an existing bathroom, you’ll find all the practical advice you need by browsing our bathroom planning guides.
 From small bathrooms, like cloakrooms and ensuites, to grand designs like loft conversions, it’s the perfect place to start.

-If bathroom planning fills you with dread, why not enquire about our Design and Installation service?
-We’ll work with you to create the perfect design (which you’ll receive free of charge, with no obligation to buy).
-If you’re happy, we’ll book in our BiKBBi accredited installers to fit your dream bathroom.
-And, what’s more, once you’re satisfied, we’ll activate your 2 year installation guarantee.
-Simply click on the image below to enquire today.
+If bathroom planning fills you with dread, why not enquire about our Bathroom Design Service?
+We’ll work with you to create the perfect design (which you’ll receive free of charge, with no obligation to buy), plus a full product list to pass on to your chosen Tradesperson.
+Simply click below to enquire today.